prebid/Prebid.js/_posts/2016-05-10-dfp-instant-load.md

 ---
 layout: post
-title: Load DFP Ligntening Fast with Prebid
+title: Load DFP Lightning Fast with Prebid

-description: New way to load DFP ligntening fast with Prebid for header bidding.
+description: New way to load DFP lightning fast with Prebid for header bidding.

 permalink: /blog/dfp-instant-load